6 Common Landing Page Mistakes You Should Avoid [UPDATE]

 The same things apply to landing pages.

-Landing pages that provide value to customers combined with a seamless user experience can build trust, engage, and ultimately deliver actual conversions.
+Landing pages that provide value to customers combined with seamless user experience can build trust, engage, and ultimately deliver actual conversions.
 As powerful as it is, a lot of marketers still end up making mistakes at the cost of their conversion rates.

 1. Not paying enough attention to your Call-to-Action (CTA)